 There’s always something new happening in L.A.’s dining scene, and it’s not just the constant restaurant openings.
-A food lover could pack their schedule with all the tasting festivals, pop-up dinners, theme nights, takeovers, and other events going on.
-We’re picking some of the most delicious and interesting food events in L.A. so you can savor every special bite.
+A food lover could pack their schedule with all the tasting festivals, pop-up dinners, theme nights, takeovers, and other goings-on.
+We’re picking some of the most delicious and interesting local food events so you can savor every special bite.

 Stay on top of the latest in L.A. food and culture.
 Sign up for our newsletters today.